SylphAI-Inc/AdalFlow/docs/source/contributor/contribute_to_code.rst

-Coding and Testing
+Development Essentials
 ======================================
-This document will cover how you can set up the AdalFlow codebase and start coding and testing.
+This document will cover how you can set up the AdalFlow codebase and start coding, testing, and documentation.

 Set Up
 ^^^^^^^^^^^^^^^^^^^